jnalencar/karaokeneves/README.md

 # Karaoke Neves

 Karaoke Neves is a web-based karaoke system that allows users to add songs to a queue, play them using a video player, and skip songs.
-The system is composed of three main services: `web_interface`, `music_queue`, and `video_player`.
+The system is composed of four main services: `entry_screen`, `web_interface`, `music_queue`, and `video_player`.

 ## Requirements